bejranonda/coupling-model-SWAT-MODFLOW/README.md

 ## Related Research

-This Master's research formed the foundation for subsequent doctoral work on climate-water resources systems:
+This Master's research and coupling framework formed the foundation for subsequent work, including:

+### Journal Publications

+**Bejranonda, W.**, Koch, M., & Koontanakulvong, S. (2013).
+"Surface water and groundwater dynamic interaction models as guiding tools for optimal conjunctive water use policies in the central plain of Thailand." *Environmental Earth Sciences*, 70, 2079–2086. https://doi.org/10.1007/s12665-011-1007-y

+This peer-reviewed journal article extended the coupling framework to address conjunctive water use policies under climate change scenarios in Thailand's Central Plain.

+### Doctoral Research

 - **Doctoral Research (2009-2014)**: "Climate Impacts on Water Resources Systems" at University of Kassel, Germany
 - **Extended methodology**: Multi-model ensemble approaches for climate change assessment